 Behold, a powerhouse!
 MSI's latest Titan, the GT75 (starting at $2,199, reviewed at $4,199) is here to prove that bigger is definitely better.
 Housed beneath its massive frame sits a Core i9 processor and one of Nvidia's new RTX GPUs.
 That means there's very little that this laptop can't handle.

 But before you get swept up by all that power, let's not forget that beautiful 4K display and sublime audio system.
-The Titan is the ultimate multimedia machine, which is why we gave it a spot on our Best VR-Ready Laptops page.
+The Titan is the ultimate multimedia machine, which is why we gave it a spot on our best VR-ready laptops and best RTX 2080 gaming laptops pages.

 An imposing frame hewn from glossy black aluminum?
 It's just gotta be a Titan.
 The laptop's massive 10-pound, 16.9 x 12.4 x 1.2~2.3-inch chassis just commands your attention and asserts its dominance with steely assurance.